 • Mold

-Even if you or someone in your home doesn’t struggle with allergies or asthma, an air purifier can lower other symptoms associated with poor indoor air quality.
-These include:
+Even if you or someone in your residence doesn’t struggle with allergies or asthma, an air purifier can lower other issues associated with poor indoor air quality.
+These involve:

 • Headaches